sky-wang/VaporCURDDemo/README.md

 # Basic CRUD using Vapor

-A basic CRUD demo using Vapor, visit [How to do basic CRUD with server side Swift framwork Vapor](http://bit.ly/2gMQYmU) for details instructions.
+A basic CRUD demo using Vapor, visit [How to do basic CRUD with server side Swift framwork Vapor](http://bit.ly/2gMQYmU) for detailed instructions.

 ## 📖 Documentation